rfvgyhn/min-ed-launcher/README.md

 | /restart delay         | Restart the game after it has closed with _delay_ being the number of seconds given to cancel the restart (i.e `/restart 3`)                                                                            |
 | /dryrun                | Prints output without launching any processes                                                                                                                                                           |

+##### Epic accounts and the /restart feature
-Note that the restart feature doesn't work with Epic accounts.
-After Elite launches, it invalidates the launcher's auth token and doesn't communicate the new token which then prevents the ability to login with FDev servers a second time.
+The restart feature requires either [Legendary] or [Heroic] to work with Epic accounts.

+After Elite launches, it invalidates the launcher's initial Epic auth token and doesn't communicate the new token which then prevents the ability to login with FDev servers a second time.
+To work around this, min-ed-launcher can use a more privileged Epic token (created by Legendary/Heroic) to generate the needed auth tokens.
+Simply logging in with Legendary or Heroic will allow min-ed-launcher to restart without re-launching.

+Once you've logged in with either, you can go back to using the normal Epic launcher if you wish.
+It will require re-logging in every few days though, so it may be preferable to just stick with the alternate launchers.

 ### Settings
 The settings file controls additional settings for the launcher that go beyond what the default